ambielecki/dwa15-fall2018/laravel/db-seeders.md

 This will generate a new file in `/database/seeds/BooksTableSeeder.php` which includes one method, `run`.

-Amend this new file adding a `use App\Book;` statement at the top so you can use the Book model to add some books.
+Add a `use App\Book;` statement at the top of this file so you can use the Book model to add some books.

 ```php
 <?php